-One night when I had about as much motivation to make dinner as someone who’s about ready to have a root canal without Novocaine, I figured something quick and easy was the way to go.
-I thought I’d bake some chicken and rice in a casserole dish.
-There was only one problem.
+One night when I had zero motivation to make dinner, I figured something quick and easy was the way to go.
+Baked chicken and rice sounded good, but there was only one problem.
 I don’t use canned cream of ‘crap’ condensed soups AND I didn’t have a substitute on hand.
 It dawned on me that it would probably take 20 minutes to whip up my own cream of chicken soup, and so that is what I did.
 The kitchen looked like a bomb went off by the time I was done, but it was so easy to make and so tasty, I almost threw that in a bowl and ate it for dinner.
 The only reason I didn’t is because The Stud Muffin (TSM) is

 very, very a wee bit picky when it comes to soup.
 I could eat soup daily.
 TSM on the other hand would rather have a root canal.